Computing with Infinite Objects: the Gray Code Case: Acknowledgement

 Finally, in Section~\ref{sub-monad-conc}, we introduce a new concurrency modality, $\itdown(A)$, which inherits most of the properties of $\ddown(A)$ but in addition has realisable rules corresponding to a monad.
 This new modality will be used in Section~\ref{sec-sdgc} to define concurrent versions of the signed digit representation and infinite Gray code which are constructively equivalent.

-\subsection{Restriction $A \| B$}
+\subsection{Restriction $\rt{B}{A}$}

-Following~\cite{bt}, we introduce restriction, $A \| B$, where $A$ is required to be \emph{productive}, that is, every implication and restriction in $A$ has to be part of a Harrop formula or a disjunction.
+Following~\cite{bt}, we introduce restriction, $\rt{B}{A}$, where $A$ is required to be \emph{productive}\footnote{\mytextcolor{red}{Observe that in \cite{bt} the notion ``strict'' is used instead of ``productive''.}}, that is, every implication and restriction in $A$ has to be part of a Harrop formula or a disjunction.
 In particular, Harrop formulas and disjunctions are always productive.
 The reason why $A$ is required to be productive is that this ensures that $A$ has only defined realisers, that is $\bot$ does not realise $A$.

 The definition of the Harrop property is extended by demanding that Harrop formulas must not contain a restriction at a strictly positive position.
 In particular, restrictions are not Harrop.
 Realisability for restrictions is defined as